joaks1/PyMsBayes/doc/source/tutorials/background.rst

    :alt: divergence model 123

-   A cartoon showing the most general model of divergence where all three population-pairs of lizards that diverge at unique times.
+   A cartoon showing the most general model of divergence where all three pairs of lizard populations diverge at unique times.

 We can use these data to infer the temporal distribution of the population divergences across the three lizard species.